Hometown: New York, NY.

 Concierge or DIY?
 Both.

 See it all or take it easy?
-Take it easy.
+See it all.
+Eat it all, too.

-Everywhere I go, I check out the place that locals are currently calling a "speakeasy."
-Also, the local coffee shop.
+Everywhere I go, I check out the supermarkets, bookstores, and local markets.

-When I arrive in a new place, I learn the lay of the land by buying and studying maps ahead of time.
+When I arrive in a new place, I learn the lay of the land by walking, and then walking some more.